BUDDHAS, LENINS AND SECRETIVE VALLEYS

 We'll move at slow pace enjoying the gorgeous nature and the cultural exotica of the area; highlights will include: the Soviet observatory in Badary, the traditional Buryat village of Zhemchug and the spa-town of Arshan.

 Backed by the dramatic, cloud-wreathed peaks of the Eastern Sayan, Arshan has been recently awoken from its sleepy slumber, but worry not: the Kyngyrga River still murmurs with ice-cold water from elevated valleys above the village, the prayer wheels still twirl at the tranquil little Buddhist temples and cows still blunder through the streets.

 Once in Arshan you can either relax at the mineral-rich hot springs this village is famous for or - if fit enough - engage in one of the many (extreme) sport or trekking activities offered by the local resorts.

 In the evening we'll all indulge in local gastronomic and cultural pleasures: Buryat dumplings, dried fish, fresh beer and reinvigorating banya (Russian sauna) sesseions.

 DAY 7 - Flight back home or transfer to further destinations

 After enjoying a last Buryat-style breakfast together we'll take care of your transfer to the airport/train station of choice.

-For those flying out: we will arrange transfer to either Irkutsk International Airport or Ulan-Ude International Airport for your flight back home.
+For those flying out: transfer to either Irkutsk International Airport or Ulan-Ude International Airport for your flight back home.